bayesianbandits/bayesianbandits/README.md

 ## Features

 * **Simple API**: `bayesianbandits` provides a simple interface - most users will only need to call `pull` and `update` to get started.
-* **Fast**: `bayesianbandits` is built on top of [scikit-learn](https://scikit-learn.org/stable/) and [scipy](https://www.scipy.org/), taking advantage of conjugate priors to provide fast and accurate inference.
-If present, `bayesianbandits` will use SuiteSparse to speed up matrix operations on sparse matrices.
+* **Fast**: `bayesianbandits` is built on top of already fast scientific Python libraries, but, if installed, will also use SuiteSparse to further speed up matrix operations on sparse matrices.
+Handling tens or even hundreds of thousands of features in a sparse model is no problem.
 * **scikit-learn compatible**: Use sklearn pipelines and transformers to preprocess data before feeding it into your bandit.
 * **Flexible**: Pick from a variety of policy algorithms, including Thompson sampling, upper confidence bound, and epsilon-greedy.
 Pick from a variety of prior distributions, including beta, gamma, normal, and normal-inverse-gamma.
 * **Extensible**: `bayesianbandits` provides simple interfaces for creating custom policies and priors.